 This pattern of course continues in current, coalition-building, anti-war

+efforts.
 Reason for Running: I think that the most important

 progressive cause in the current political climate is the anti-war movement.